hyperthunk/rebar_alien_plugin/README.md

 ## How it works

-Naturally you will need to notify rebar of any *special* directories you wish to be processed, either using the `sub_dirs` option or in `deps`.

 The plugin looks in your `rebar.config` for a list of sub-directories to process, under the `alien_dirs` configuration element.
 For each of these directories, the plugin will ensure that a valid OTP application file (i.e., a template in the